Julie Madgwick MEd Adult Education, BTchLn, DipT ECE and Primary, ECT

 Julie is an international consultant, passionate about teaching and learning from the important early years to empowering adults as life-long learners.
 She believes the provision of quality education and care is the key to promoting a cycle of success for children, families and communities.

 Julie has over 30 years experience in the education sector as a parent, educator, teacher, lecturer, mentor, educational leader, advisor and consultant.
-She has extensive experience in the management of early childhood services, leading teams across multiples sites through changes to the New Zealand regulatory system.
-Ensuring services provided quality ECEC while remaining financially viable was the key focus.
+She has extensive leadership experience, leading teams across multiples sites and within a tertiary environment.
 During her time as a senior lecturer, Julie developed and facilitated initial teacher education programs, professional development and practice based workshops.

-Julie was an advisor in government in New Zealand, supporting services through the registration process, leading the Home-based ECE Advisory Group and developing operational policy.
-Julie led a major reform project in the Cayman Islands, working within government to establish long term, sustainable reform in early years education.
+Julie was an advisor in government in New Zealand, developing operational policy to guide the implementation of regulatory changes.
+She led a major reform project in the Cayman Islands, working within government to establish long term, sustainable reform in early years and primary education.
 Julie has also collaborated with international consulting companies and governments on major reform projects in the Middle East.

-Most recently Julie has worked at the Australian Children's Education and Care Quality Authority (ACECQA) developing conference presentations for the National Education Leader as well as writing newsletter and blog posts and external articles for early childhood publications.
-Julie managed the Qualifications team, assessing qualifications against Australia's requirements for early childhood teachers and diploma and certificate III educators.
+Julie worked at the Australian Children's Education and Care Quality Authority (ACECQA) developing conference presentations for the National Education Leader as well as writing newsletter and blog posts and external articles for early childhood publications.
+She managed the Qualifications team, assessing qualifications against Australia's requirements for early childhood teachers and diploma and certificate III educators.
 Julie also assessed Excellent rating applications and completed Authorised Officer training.

-Julie has a Masters in Education and teaching qualifications for early childhood and primary education.
+Julie has a Masters in Education (Adult Education) and teaching qualifications for early childhood and primary education.
 Julie is a qualified coach and mentor.
 She is also a published writer and photographer.

 Susan Brough PGC Tertiary Teaching, BEd ECE, DipT ECE